-As a general rule, all changes to the USI Registry System web service interface specification shall be “non-breaking”.
+As a general rule, all changes to the USI Registry System web service interface specification shall be 'non-breaking'.
 That is, the changes shall be implemented such that consumers of the service can continue to use existing features without changing their interface.
 These changes shall result in a Minor Version of the specification.
-7 December 2016 Page 2 of 2.

 As a Minor Version does not impact the interface for existing consumers of the service, the endpoint for a Minor Version update shall not change.

 Examples of Minor Version updates include, but are not limited to:

 - defect fixes, where the interface is not functioning to specification

 - additional, optional parameters to an existing method